 Note: This post may contain affiliate links.
 Please see my disclosure page for more details.

-One of the most amazing things about Taipei is just how accessible this city of nearly 3 million people is to such green, beautiful nature.
+However, you can get a bit tired of the constant flow of traffic and go-go-go atmosphere of city life anywhere, and Taipei is no exception.
+Luckily, one of the most amazing things about Taipei is just how accessible this city of nearly 3 million people is to such green, beautiful nature.

 Even better, Taiwan’s excellent transit system makes it pretty easy to get just about everywhere you’d like to go.

 I was initially a bit nervous to try to traverse Taiwan’s public transportation given that I neither speak nor read Chinese: turns out I shouldn’t have worried at all.

 The public transportation here has excellent signage with plenty of English language directions.
 And in my few moments of confusion, Taiwanese locals have always proven to be extremely friendly and ready to help.
 However, if you do want to take a tour, you can purchase a guided tour of Shifen, Jiufen, and Pingxi here with Get Your Guide.